findy-network/findy-network.github.io/content/en/blog/low-hanging-performance/index.md

 }
 ```

-Let's take another example where results are even more drastically faster, but
+Let’s take another example where results are even more drastically faster, but
-the reason is exactly the same.
-The input set is much smaller for what the first
+the reason is precisely the same.
+The input set is much smaller than what the
-implementations function is meant to be used.
+first implementation function is meant to be used.

 The results: